dbshadow/Dingo/README.md

 ## Features

-- **Dual Interface**: Use the intuitive Web UI for manual tasks or the powerful CLI for automation.
-- **Live Translation**: A simple, side-by-side interface for translating single sentences or short paragraphs on the fly.
-- **CSV Translation**: Translates text from a `source` column to a `target` column in a CSV file with real-time progress updates.
+- **Asynchronous Task Queue**: The CSV Translator operates as a robust, non-blocking task queue.
+Uploaded tasks are processed sequentially, ensuring stability and resource management.
+- **Persistent Jobs**: Translation tasks are saved to a `tasks.json` file, meaning the queue persists even if the server restarts.
+You won't lose your work.
+- **Live Task Board**: The Web UI features a live-updating task board that shows the status (`pending`, `running`, `completed`, `error`) and progress of all tasks for all connected users.
 - **IDML Workflow**: Provides a complete workflow for translating Adobe InDesign files:
     - **Extractor**: Extracts text from an `.idml` file into a ready-to-translate `.csv` file.
     - **Rebuilder**: Merges a translated `.csv` file back into the original `.idml` structure.
-- **Real-time Preview**: The Web UI features a live preview that shows translation progress in a color-coded table.
+- **Live Translator**: A simple, side-by-side interface for translating single sentences or short paragraphs on the fly.
-- **Secure & Configurable**: Web access is protected by a configurable API Token, and key parameters like languages and Ollama settings can be easily adjusted.
-- **Dockerized**: Comes with a production-ready Dockerfile for easy deployment.
+- **Secure & Dockerized**: Web access is protected by a configurable API Token, and the entire application is containerized with Docker for easy and consistent deployment.

 ## Setup and Installation (Local Development)